 Additionally, the parkland in the County supports an extensive recreation program with more than 10,000 acres of open space that is home to more than 250 playgrounds and 300 fields including baseball, softball, football, multi-purpose fields, and cricket.
-The Department also has four regional parks, more than 45 historic sites, numerous house museums, runs the world's oldest continuously operated airport (the College Park Airport), and operates the Jug Bay Natural Area at Patuxent River Park.
-There are more than 300 tennis courts, and the Department is adding new striping to several courts pickleball or futsal.
-The Department operates three golf courses, 45 community centers, an equestrian center, a world-class trap and skeet facility, two ice rinks, the Sports & Learning Complex, a disc golf course, over 160 miles of trails, and a host of other venues that support our "Live more, Play more" tagline.
+The Department also has 4 regional parks, more than 45 historic sites, numerous house museums, runs the world's oldest continuously operated airport, and the Jug Bay Natural Area at Patuxent River Park.
+There are more than 300 hard courts that in addition to serving the tennis community, the Department is adding new striping to several courts, adding the opportunity for patrons to play pickleball or Futsal.
+The Department has 3 golf courses, 45 community centers, an equestrian center, a world-class Trap and Skeet Center, two ice rinks, a Sports and Learning Complex, disc golf course, over 160 miles of trails, and a host of other venues that support our "Live more, Play more" tagline.

 In addition, the Department has numerous successful partnerships that focus on sports and various recreational opportunities.
 The Prince George's Parks and Recreation Foundation, created in 2013, positioned the Department to leverage new public and private partnerships and seek additional grant funding.
-The partnership with the Board of Education increases access to facilities and health and wellness programs.
-Currently, there are 18 combination school/community centers in the County, and the Department has collaborated with the Board of Education on many occasions by providing athletic fields and play areas either on school property or on parkland adjacent to a school.
-The Tennis Center at College Park and the Gardens Icehouse are additional examples of facility partnerships with private entities.
-The Department has several Countywide partnerships, most notably with the Clarice Smith Performing Arts Center at the University of Maryland and the Prince George's County Boys and Girls Club.
+The partnership with the Board of Education increases the access to facilities along with health and wellness programs delivered to our residents.
+Currently, there are 18 combination school/community centers in the county, and the Department has collaborated with the Board of Education on many occasions by providing athletic fields and play areas either on school property or on parkland adjacent to a school.
+The Tennis Center at College Park and the Gardens Ice House are additional examples of facility partnerships with private entities.
+The Department has several countywide partnerships, most notably with the Clarice Smith Performing Arts Center at the University of Maryland and the Prince George's County Boys and Girls Club.

-Since the 2017 submittal of the Land Preservation, Parks, and Recreation Plan (LPPRP), the Department has added the following renovated parks and recreational amenities for the citizens of Prince George's County to enjoy:
+Since the 2017 submittal of the Land Preservation, Parks, and Recreation Plan (LPPRP), the Department has delivered the following new and renovated parks, and recreational amenities to the citizens of Prince George's County:

 - Southern Area Aquatics and Recreation Complex (SAARC)

-- Southern Regional Aquatic Wellness Center\
+- Southern Regional Aquatic Wellness Center

 - Westphalia Community Center

 - Peppermill Community Center

 - Woodmore Town Center Park

-- Replaced 30 playgrounds
+- Replaced 30 Playgrounds

-- Provided irrigation on six athletic fields
+- Provided irrigation on more than 6 athletic fields

-- Provided two stream restoration projects
+- Provided 2 stream restoration projects

-- · Opened four new trails
+- Opened 4 new trails

 - Provided new fitness equipment and fitness pads in two parks

-- Delivered a new state of the art Tucker Road Ice Rink\
+- Delivered a new state of the art Tucker Road Ice Rink

 - Added 248 acres of Mandatory Dedication Lands

-- Added 491 acres of fee-simple acquisitions
+- Added 491 acres of Fee-simple acquisitions

 - Added 943 acres of land through the HARPP

-- Added 690 acres of natural resources lands
+- Added 690 acres of Natural Resources Lands

-\Indicates projects using Program Open Space funds.
+Indicates projects in which Program Open Space funds were utilized.